Smooth Bump Functions

 The proof repays a moment's reflection on where each hypothesis is spent.
 Smoothness of the partition came entirely

-from the bump functions of the previous section, pulled back through coordinate charts.
-Everything else — the very
+from the bump functions of the first section, pulled back through coordinate charts.
+Everything else came from

 Applications

 into global smooth data.
-We illustrate this with three results, each obtained by the same maneuver — build the object
+We illustrate this with three results, each obtained by the same maneuver.
+We build the

-locally, then splice the local versions together with a partition of unity.
-The first generalizes the bump function
+object locally, then splice the local versions together with a partition of unity.
+The first generalizes the bump

-from a ball to an arbitrary closed set; the second extends smooth functions off closed sets; the third produces a
+function from a ball to an arbitrary closed set.
+The second extends smooth functions off closed sets.
+The third

 Bump Functions for Closed Sets

-any closed set, with prescribed support.
-Following the standard terminology, if \(M\) is a topological space,
+to any closed set, with prescribed support.
+Let \(M\) be a topological space, let \(A \subseteq M\) be closed, and

 Proposition: Existence of Smooth Bump Functions